wp-plugins/simple-fields/readme.txt

 == Changelog ==

+= 0.3.2 =
+- Fixed a problem with checkboxes and multiple fields (as reported here: http://eskapism.se/code-playground/simple-fields/comment-page-1/#comment-73892).
+I hope.
+Please make sure you make a backup of your database before upgrading.
+Things may go boom!

 = 0.3.1 =
 - simple_fields_get_post_group_values would return an array with one element with a value of null, if a repeatable field group did not have any added items. kinda confusing.